-In addition, we believe that the Brazilian subsidiaries, mainly the distribution companies, are to a large extent insulated from any potential credit deterioration of their ultimate parent company.
+The ratings assigned for the EDB group also factor in the ownership by its ultimate parent company, EDP Portugal (Baa3; stable outlook).
+While EDP does not guarantee EDB's debt, the Portuguese parent expects that its subsidiaries will remain financially self sustainable, as stated in its published policies.
+We believe that the Brazilian operations of EDP continue to play an important role in the group's growth strategy.
+We believe that the Brazilian subsidiaries of EDB, mainly the distribution companies, are to a large extent insulated from any potential credit deterioration of their ultimate parent company.
 These results from regulatory oversight and existing financial covenants embedded in most of the debt contracts which prevent those subsidiaries from increasing their leverage over a certain agreed limit.